Argentine tango explained for beginners

 In a split second three things happen in succession:

-> the man gives with his body an impulse towards the lady as an announcement that the first step is about to be taken
+> the man gives with his body an impulse towards the lady as an announcement that the first step (forward, in most cases) is about to be taken

 > the lady responds with a preparative to move backwards, indicating her awareness, and making room for the man by starting a step (backward)